 Will the NRA Shoot Down Sotomayor's Supreme Dream?

-to Sens.
+A week later, the NRA announced in a letter to Sens.
 Harry Reid (D-NV) and Mitch McConnell (R-KY) that it would factor senators' votes on Sotomayor into its future candidate evaluations.

 These candidate evaluations, which essentially rate how pro- or anti-gun the NRA perceives a candidate to be, are very effective tools for mobilizing the NRA's dedicated members to either support or oppose a candidate.
 Senators, especially those in Southern and Western states where gun rights are a very emotional and sensitive issue, are terrified of ending up on the wrong side of these evaluations, especially when approaching a closely contested race.

 That's why the NRA's announcement has the GOP and conservative Democrats caught in a bind.
 Senators from states with rising Latino populations don't want to oppose the historic nomination of a woman who would become the first Latino Supreme Court justice, but they also don't want to risk offending their core, gun-loving constituency.